DarienLibrary/website_content/content/_finished/storytimes/storytimes.md

 ### Drop-In Programs
 **No registration needed!**

+**Come On, Everybody** on _Mondays in January at 10 a.m._<br />
+All ages with a parent/caregiver.
+Storytime for everyone featuring a short picture book movie.

 **Toddler Tales** on _Wednesdays at 9:30 a.m._<br />
 Walkers (up to 36 months) and a parent/caregiver.
 This fast-paced storytime for lively toddlers includes books, songs, fingerplays, and movement.

 **Baby Laptime** on _Thursdays at 9:30 a.m._<br />
 Pre-walking babies and a parent/caregiver.
 Join us for fingerplays, songs, and bounce rhymes in this lapsit storytime.

+**Bookworms** on _Thursdays at 4:15 p.m._<br />
+Ages 4 to 7 and a parent/caregiver.
+Together we read picture books for older readers, and then create art and crafts based on the book!

+**Storytime Saturdays**<br />
-**Storytime Saturdays** on _Saturdays at 11:00 a.m._<br />
+_First Saturday of the month at 11 a.m._<br />
-Walkers (up to 36 months) and a parent/caregiver.
-This weekend storytime for families will include some of our favorite books, rhymes, songs and fingerplays.<br />
+All ages storytime with a parent/caregiver.
+This weekend storytime for families will include some of our favorite books, rhymes, and fingerplays.
-_August 5th, September 2nd, and October 7th_

-**Storytime with LuAnn Adams**<br />
-on _Saturdays at 11 a.m._<br />
-LuAnn Adams will be using puppets, visuals, sound effects, music and LOTS of audience participation to bring stories to life!
-All Ages.
-* October 14th Celebratin' Children!
-* October 21st Jaws, Paws & Claws - Animal Wisdom Tales
-* October 28th Spooky Stories To Tingle Your Spine!
-* November 4th Tales From Dr. Seuss!
-* November 11th How the Beaver Got Sharp Teeth & other Native American Tales!
-* November 18th Treasures of the Heart
-* November 25th Tacky the Penguin & other Frosty Winter Tales
+* December 2nd
+* January 6th
+* February 3rd
+* March 3rd
+* April 7th
+* May 5th
 </div>
 </div>